 Fall is definitely upon us and with many warm days of late, there is that hint in the air that the cooler weather is finally coming.
 Hunting is in full swing, which has a number of anglers off the water, but for those that are still fishing, the late fall/pre-ice conditions are setting up nicely.

 Turnover is complete, fish are schooling and they definitely have their feed bags on now getting ready for the long cold winter ahead.
 These days of fishing are definitely worth trying out some of that new ice tackle that you may have and also, giving yourself a feel for those baits before it is time to step foot onto the ice.

-For targeting some of the larger panfish, spoon type baits that are tipped with a plastic, are a good combination.
+For targeting some of the larger panfish, spoon-type baits that are tipped with plastic, are a good combination.
 A bait that has been working well when fished in these schooling pods of crappie or bluegill is the Eye-Dropper Spoon.

 The uniqueness is the flash that is given off when jigging this bait and this is attributed to the prisms that are in the colors of the spoon.
-The spoon is also weighted, this allows the bait to quickly getting back into the feeding zone, so that you are able to catch fish more quickly.
+The spoon is also weighted, this allows the bait too quickly get back into the feeding zone so that you are able to catch fish more quickly.

 For drawing fish in from a distance, vertical jig with an erratic motion until you start seeing them on the electronics screen.
 Then start slowing down the motion, but keeping the rhythm the same as this drew them in and finesse them into biting the bait.

 At this point, the plastic trailer starts becoming the key factor for sealing the deal and the enticing actions being worked with the rod tip will do this.
 So paying attention to how the fish are reacting on the electronics screen will show you if you need a finesse plastic trailer or something that is more radical.